jenkinsci/slack-plugin/README.md

     1. Search for `slack`,
     1. Check the box next to install.

-### Freestyle job
+![image][img-plugin-manager]

-1. Configure it in your Jenkins job (and optionally as global configuration) and **add it as a Post-build action**.
+If you want to configure a notification to be sent to Slack for **all jobs**, you may want to also consider installing an additional plugin called [Global Slack Notifier plugin](https://plugins.jenkins.io/global-slack-notifier).

 ### Pipeline job

 ```
 slackSend color: 'good', message: 'Message from Jenkins Pipeline'
 ```

-Additionally you can pass attachments or blocks (requires bot user) in order to send complex messages, for example:
+Additionally you can pass attachments or blocks (requires [bot user](#bot-user-mode)) in order to send complex messages, for example:

 Attachments: